Kdpal/CityBikesAPIAutomation/ReadMe.txt

 5. Next we will see different options to run the APIAutomation tests.

 Option 1 Running NUnit tests via Command Line
 ---------------------------------------------

-The zip file contains few Assemblies which are precompiled and can be used with NUnit Console Runner to execute the 12 tests cases without using IDE
+The zip file contains  Assemblies which can be used with NUnit Console Runner to execute the tests cases without using IDE

 1. Open Command prompt or Window Power Shell
 2. Navigate to the NUnitConsoleRunner3.12.0 tools folder